Integrating Mindee

 Once you've sent the file and retrieved the results, you can start extracting the JSON payload.

-The model's fields will be in the result.fields object in the returned JSON.
+The model's fields will be in the fields object in the returned JSON, in the response variable returned from the above step.

 Each key in the fields object corresponds to the field's name in your model configuration.